dwh649821599/dwh649821599.github.io/_pages/about.md

 - *2023.10*: &nbsp;🎉🎉 Our paper is accepted by BIBM 2023

 # 📝 Publications
-- [What will regularized continuous learning performs if it was used to medical image segmentation: a preliminary analysis](https://ieeexplore.ieee.org/abstract/document/10385386), **Weihao Dai**, Chaolu Feng, Shuaizheng Chen, et al., **BIBM 2023**
+- [What Will Regularized Continuous Learning Performs if It Was Used to Medical Image Segmentation: A Preliminary Analysis](https://ieeexplore.ieee.org/abstract/document/10385386), **Weihao Dai**, Chaolu Feng, Shuaizheng Chen, et al., **BIBM 2023**
 - [Left Ventricular Wall Thickness and Systolic Function Quantification for Hypertrophic Cardiomyopathy in Echocardiography](), **Weihao Dai**, Fanxin Kong, Chaolu Feng, et al., **Submitted to IEEE Transactions on Medical Imaging (TMI, IF: 10.6)**

 # 🎖 Honors and Awards
-- *2023.06* First-Class Scholarship for Outstanding Students
-- *2022.06* First-Class Scholarship for Outstanding Students
+- *2022, 2023* First-Class Scholarship for Outstanding Students
 - *2021.08* First Prize in Zhibo Technology Artificial Intelligence Practicum
 - *2021.07* Third Prize in Zhehang Technology Comprehensive Practice
 - *2021.06* Second-Class Scholarship for Outstanding Students
-- *2020.06* Third-Class Scholarship for Outstanding Students
-- *2019.06* Third-Class Scholarship for Outstanding Students
+- *2019, 2020* Third-Class Scholarship for Outstanding Students
 - *2019.04* Second Prize in Programming Competition, Northeastern University
--

 # 📖 Educations
 - *2022.09 - 2025.06 (Expected)*, Master, Northeastern University, Shenyang.
 - *2018.09 - 2022.06*, Undergraduate, Northeastern University, Shenyang.